plvoit/xWEI-Quantifying-the-extremeness-of-precipitation-across-scales/readme.md

 ## xwei_functiony.py
-This script contains all the functions that are used to calculate and visualize the WEI according to Müller and Kaspar (2014) and xWEI (Voit & Heistermann,XX).
+This script contains all the functions that are used to calculate and visualize the WEI according to Müller and Kaspar (2014) and xWEI (Voit & Heistermann, 2022).
 The supplied functions can be applied to any 2D or 3D-data xarrays.
 Documentation is included.

 ## xwei_env.yml
 This file can be used to create a conda environment that includes all the necessary scripts to run the supplied scripts.
+See "Installation".

 # Included Data
 ## event_16058_200.nc
-This netcdf is a subset of the RADKLIM dataset (precipitation in hourly resolution) of 200 km bounding box around the centroid of the event
+This netcdf is a subset of the RADKLIM dataset (precipitation in hourly resolution, Winterrath et al., 2018) of 200 km bounding box around the centroid of the event
 (as specified in CatRaRE) from May 28 00:50 to 31 May 17:50.
 These extended temporal boundaries (compared to the ones specified in CatRaRE) allow for a moving window 72h-aggregation for every hour of the event.
-This file is used in the process of calculation the EtA for every duration and for every hour of the event.
+This file is used in the process of calculation the Eta for every duration and for every hour of the event.

 ## yearmax_2001_2020
 This folder contains the yearly maxima of the RADKLIM dataset in netcdf format for the area of event_16058.
-This files can be used to derive the GEV parameters with all three methods.
+These files can be used to derive the GEV parameters with all three methods.

 ## dgev_parameters